-Across the UK, major infrastructure projects have been

-abandoned or delayed.
+Across the UK, major infrastructure projects have been abandoned or delayed.
 Cost overruns and uncertainty over supply chains have become commonplace as the Conservative government U-turned on commitments.
 In Scotland, schools, hospitals, public transport, and roads are all under threat because of the SNP's economic and fiscal mismanagement.
 Crucial transport projects have been kicked into the long grass or severely delayed.
 Failures to process planning applications mean Scotland has missed out on crucial renewables projects and housebuilding is grinding to a halt.

 Labour will end this chaos by developing a ten-year infrastructure strategy for the UK.
 This will be aligned with our UK industrial strategy and local development priorities.
 The strategy will guide UK investment plans and give the private sector certainty about the project pipeline.
-We will work closely with business to map and address the delivery challenges we face.
+We will work Labour will make Scotland and the UK the best place to start and grow a business closely with business to map and address the delivery challenges we face.
 We will create a new National Infrastructure and Service Transformation Authority, bringing together existing bodies, to set strategic infrastructure priorities and oversee the design, scope, and delivery of projects.